 :,+5y a

-would yank the 5 lines after the current cursor position into buffer a
+would yank the 5 lines after the current cursor position into buffer a.

-it was just overwritten by the previous yank, as yank registers and macro registers are really the same thing.
+Note: If you have a macro in buffer a it was just overwritten by the previous yank, as yank registers and macro registers are really the same thing.
 Which is why, coincidentally, you can paste a macro, edit it, and then yank it back into it's register.
 I personally use letters reached by my left hand for yanks, and letters reached by my right hand for macros.

 Moving blocks of text around, looks like this: